 Swiss Haute Horlogerie Manufacture Audemars Piguet has partnered with Art Basel annually since 2013, presenting installations by leading contemporary artists in each of the fair’s locations: Hong Kong, Basel and, perhaps most atmospherically, under the Floridian sun for Art Basel Miami Beach.

 Wallpaper*: Working with visionary artists and designers is a key aspect of Audemars Piguet’s Art Basel experience – including Robin Meier in 2015, Sun Xun in 2016, Lars Jan last year, and now Tomás Saraceno.
-How do you select whom you will be working with each year?
+What benefits does this long standing artistic connection bring?

 W*: Audemars Pigeut commissioned Tomás Saraceno’s new sustainable, site-specific installation Albedo, which was unveiled at Art Basel Miami Beach on the oceanfront sandlot across from Collins Park.
 What initially drew you to Saraceno’s practice?